kshrestha94/Ansible/Monitoring_and_Alert_Management_AWS.md

 # What have I learnt?

+ - `Powerful tool for monitoring different metrics.`

+ - `Sending timely notifications without human intervention.`

 Integration of both services
-powerful tool for monitoring
 detecting anomalies
-sending timely notifications without human intervention.

 manage and respond to performance issues in AWS environment.